 Defeated Creek Park Campground sits along the banks of Cordell Hull Lake on the Cumberland River System, just seven miles from Carthage, Tennessee.
 The lake was named after Cordell Hull, a politician that was born in the foothills of the Cumberland Mountains.
 Hull is best known for being the longest running secretary of state in American history, serving for 11 years.
 Click here for a virtual tour of the Cordell Hull Lake facilities.

-The 12,000-acre lake stretches 72 miles upstream and boasts 381 miles of shoreline, offering countless recreational activities for visitors.
+Recreation: The 12,000-acre lake stretches 72 miles upstream and boasts 381 miles of shoreline, offering countless recreational activities for visitors.

 Anglers enjoy fishing for white bass, rockfish, largemouth bass, catfish, shad and crappie.